qchenevier/huma/content/blog/about.md

 Here are the convictions I wish to question & share through this blog:

 - The future will be build by people able to communicate efficiently with humans & machines.
 - _communicating efficiently_ means communicating with a high impact in terms of number of humans or machines impacted and in terms of relevancy & durability of the information transmitted: How many people & machines can I impact ?
-How well can I change their behaviour ?
+How well can I change their behavior ?
 - _communicating with humans_ appeals to social skills, emotional intelligence, arts.
 Either through real life contact or through machines (social networks).
 - _communicating with machines_ appeals to engineering, coding, data science.
 - People able to master both types of communication, i.e. people able to communicate both with humans & machines, will create exceptional value.